 I am a political scientist at the Université de Montréal, where I read on comparative and international political economy.
 I am particularly interested in the politics of foreign direct investment and international taxation.
 I have also done some work on economic voting, monetary policy, foreign aid, and research methods.

-For a full list of publications, please read my CV.
+For a full list, please read my CV.

 “Do voters benchmark economic performance?”
 Forthcoming.
 British Journal of Political Science.
 (Arel-Bundock, Vincent, André Blais & Ruth Dassonneville) / Pre-print PDF / / Appendix /